nalgeon/codapi/README.md

 ## Contributing

-Pull requests are welcome.
-For new features and improvements, please first open an issue to discuss what you would like to change.
+Contributions are welcome.
+For anything other than bugfixes, please first open an issue to discuss what you want to change.

 Be sure to add or update tests as appropriate.